wlchin/SampleExplorer/README.md

     ```

-4. The results from BioRAG are in the form of a a pandas dataframe, describing the most relevant studies to the query.
+4. The results from BioRAG are in the form of a a pandas dataframe.
+The rows are <u>samples</u> from the most relevant studies to the query with associated experimental metadata.

-## Modifying searches
+## Modifying searches using different inputs

 All BioRAG searches should contain at least a text query.
-Users can choose one of several search strategies:
+Users can choose one of two search strategies:

 - Strategy 1: Text as input only